pjakiela/ECON523/exercises/E5-TWFE.md

 Negative weights arise because the predicted value of treatment is greater than one for some treated observations.
-This occurs for country-years where both the country-level-mean and the year-level-mean of the treatment variable are high - ie in early-adopter countries observed in later years of the panel (by which time most countries are treated).
-One way to eliminate negative weights, so that we only place positive weight on treated country-years, is to truncate the data set before late-adopted countries are treated.
+This occurs for country-years where both the country-level-mean and the year-level-mean of the treatment variable are high - i.e. in early-adopter countries observed in later years of the panel (by which time most countries are treated).
+One way to eliminate negative weights, so that we only place positive weight on treated country-years, is to truncate the data set before late-adopter countries are treated.
 If treatment effects are homogenous, this should not change your estimated treatment effect too much (though your data set will be smaller, so your standard errors will probably be larger).

-To see that this is the case, re-run your code (or add code to your do file that clear the data set and reloads the raw data) so that you drop observations after 2005.
-Re-run the two-way fixed effects estimation.
+To see that this is the case, extend your do file so that you drop observations after 2005.
+Re-run the two-way fixed effects estimation in this restricted sample.
 What is the estimated coefficient on treatment?
-How different is it from your initial estimate (at the very beginning of this exercise)?
+How different is it from your initial estimate?

-Now regress `treatment` on your country and year fixed effects, and then predict the residuals.
-These are the weights used in your two-way fixed effects estimation of the impact of treatment on school enrollment.
+Now regress `treatment` on your country and year fixed effects, and then predict the residuals (you will either need to drop `treatment_resid` first or give your new variable a name other than `treatment_resid`).
+These are the relative weights used in your two-way fixed effects estimation of the impact of treatment on primary school enrollment.
 Summarize the regression weights for observations in the treatment group.
 How many are negative?
 What is the lowest weight placed on a country-year observation where `treatment==1`?